 Ahi Tuna Tartare w/ Avocado, Crispy Shallots & Soy-Sesame Dressing

 That’s what happens when you’re not allowed to take your Legos to work.
 My goal was to make an exact replica of the Eiffel Tower using only tuna tartare, avocados and fried shallots but after a few miserable attempts i had to give-up.
 I made a pitiful two-story building instead.
 Pffeww, shameful i know… but quite tasty though!
 It was inspired by the Tuna tartare served at BLT steak in NYC.

-Anyway, if i’m not posting too much these days it’s because i’m busy figuring-out the logistic of it all but i have to make sure you don’t starve when visiting my blog.
+Anyway, if i’m not posting too much these days it’s because i’m busy figuring-out the logistic of a few fancy dinner parties but i have to make sure you don’t starve when visiting my blog.
 So come to the table and let’s have this light classic appetizers together.
 The freshest Ahi tuna, a ripe avocado, some crispy shallots and a great dressing made with soy sauce, mirin, hot sesame oil and honey.

-Simple and good… just like me!
-Kiddiiing!
+Ahi Tuna Tartare w/ Avocado, Crispy Shallots & Soy-Sesame Dressing